rjspencer/docs/theming.md

 	accepted values are any integer

 ### module:BlogView
-This module will list the content for a single blog post.
-When on `{page:BlogView}` it will automatically grab the right data from the URL
+This module will load the content for a single blog post.
+When on `{page:BlogView}` it will automatically grab the right data from the URL.

 **Module Options**
 `fanSubmittedIsExclusive`